-4.5.4 New development can help enhance local water quality through the way in which surface water is retained on site, through landscaping, and rain-water collection.
+- 4.5.4 New development can help enhance local water quality through the way in which surface water is retained on site, through landscaping, and rain-water collection.
 This may also support adaptation to climate change and enhancing local environmental capacity.
-It is

-4.5.5 The community highly values the access to the river and new development must not impinge on existing recreational and leisure uses such as: footpath and cycle provision; picnic areas; dog walking; water sports which need access into the river; educational information, riverbank/riparian maintenance; access for all; transport links to and from the town; and river taxi provision.
+It is already a requirement of most new development that it effectively manages its surface water drainage.
+In addition, opportunities to simultaneously improve water quality should be taken. - 4.5.5 The community highly values the access to the river and new development must not impinge on existing recreational and leisure uses such as: footpath and cycle provision; picnic areas; dog walking; water sports which need access into the river; educational information, riverbank/riparian maintenance; access for all; transport links to and from the town; and river taxi provision.